Sesimbra a Bordo

 The Sesimbra a Bordo miniboat has been sailing fast since it was launched.
 As of the morning of September 22, she has sailed about 105 nm (194 km).
 As she turned yesterday to sail Northeast, in a straight line the distance from launch point is 96 nm (178 km).
 Where will she sail to next?

-Visit https://www.dgpm.mm.gov.pt/lpm-sesimbra to learn more about the Leva Portugal ao Mundo (Take Portugal to the World) program.
+This miniboat is part of the the Leva Portugal ao Mundo (Take Portugal to the World) program.
+Click here to learn more.